bitsoal/VASP_HTC_framework/Manual.md

 ------------------------------------------

 - **cal\_name** (str), **required for every firework**.
-numbers, alphabets and underscores are valid symbols. *Note that the space between word will be replaced with an underscore.*
+numbers, alphabets and underscores are valid symbols. *Note that each white space between words will be replaced with an underscore.*
 Together with step\_no, a sub-folder named `step_ + step_no + _ + cal_name` will be created.
 Under this folder, the VASP calculation will be carried out. e.g. if `step_no=4`, `cal_name=band str`, then the folder name is `step_4_band_str`

 -----------------------------

 - **copy\_from\_prev\_cal**, optional.
 **This is one way to set up VASP input files.**
-the right hand side of `=` should one or more than one files that will be copied from the previous calculation.
+One or more than one files that will be copied from the previous calculation.
 *If more than one files are specified, separate them with commas*
-If copy\_which\_step is not set, the previous calculation means the *nearest* previous calculation.
+If copy\_which\_step is not set, "the previous calculation" means the *nearest* previous calculation.
+**Note that there is no "the previous calculation" for the first calculation**
 Default: empty

 ------------------------------

 - **move\_from\_prev\_cal**, optional.
 same as copy\_from\_prev\_cal, but those specified files will be moved instead of being copied from the previous firework specified by copy\_which\_step.
-If copy\_which\_step is not set, the previous firework is the *nearest* previous firework.
+If copy\_which\_step is not set, "the previous firework" is the *nearest* previous firework.
+**Note that there is no "the previous firework" for the first firework**
 Default: empty

 ----------------------

 - **contcar\_to\_poscar** (bool), optional.
-Whether to copy the POSCAR from the firework specified by copy\_which\_step and rename it as POSCAR.
+Whether to copy the POSCAR from the previous firework specified by copy\_which\_step and rename it as POSCAR.
 If this tag is `Yes`, the CONTCAR from the previous calculation will be *implicitly* copied and renamed as POSCAR, even though CONTCAR is not in the file list specified by tags copy\_from\_prev\_cal or move\_from\_prev\_cal
+**Note that there is no "the previous firework" for the first firework**
 Default: `No`

 --------------------------------

 - **copy\_which\_step** (integer), optional.
-This will specify where to copy the files listed in copy\_from\_prev\_cal or move the files listed in move\_from\_prev\_cal.
+This will specify where to copy the files listed in copy\_from\_prev\_cal or move the files listed in move\_from\_prev\_cal.**Note that this tag is meaningless for the first firework**
-Default: the step\_no of the *nearest* previous calculation.
+Default: `step_no-1`

 ---------------------------------

 - **remove\_after\_cal**, optional.
 *This tag currently is not available*
-the right hand side of `=` should one or more than one files that will removed after the calculation defined in this firework.
+One or more than one files that will be removed after the calculation defined in this firework is complete.
+If more than one files are specified, separate them via commas.
-*While using this tag, make sure that those specified files will not be needed for later calculations.*
+***While using this tag, make sure that those specified files will not be needed for later calculations.***
 Default: empty

 ----------------------------------------